mauricioabreu/blog/content/you-environment-is-ruinning-your-work.rst

 :date: 2015-12-09 21:25
 :tags: work, focus
-:slug: you-environment-is-ruinning-your-work
+:slug: you-environment-is-ruining-your-work

-You may not notice but your environment is ruinning your work.
+You may not notice but your environment is ruining your work.
 Every noise, every interruption or even parallel conversations are slowing down your productivity.
 Which is a bad thing because it is related to your happiness at your job.

 Understanding the problem